 Configure text overlay

-A text overlay shows the following event information in the live view: weekday, month, time, year, license plate number
+A text overlay shows the following event information in the live view: weekday, month, time, year, license plate number.

 Go to Settings > Image.